Can I Be Charged with a Weed Crime in NC If Someone Else in the Car Has Drugs?

 - The marijuana was in a place in the car where you have limited access, like the glove box, center console, or back seat.

 From this description, you can see that it’s possible to be arrested for marijuana possession, even if someone else in the car has drugs.
 You may not even know that any controlled substance is in the car, but you’re associated with having knowledge of the drugs, and end being charged with possession of controlled substance.

 Defenses to Marijuana Crimes in NC and Other Legal Options

 It’s possible to defend against charges of constructive possession by contesting the facts or overcoming the assumptions of police.
-A knowledgeable Charlotte criminal defense attorney can present evidence showing that the marijuana was firmly under the control of someone else, negating the notion that you exercised some control over the drugs.
+A knowledgeable criminal defense attorney in Charlotte, NC can present evidence showing that the marijuana was firmly under the control of someone else, negating the notion that you exercised some control over the drugs.

 In addition, you may have a defense based on law enforcement’s investigation that led to the discovery of the marijuana The U.S. and North Carolina constitutions protect you against unreasonable search and seizure by law enforcement.
 Any violations of your rights could lead to evidence getting tossed out of court, ultimately resulting in a dismissal of the charges, or an acquittal.